TypesettingTools/Myaamori-Aegisub-Scripts/README.md

 In order to actually import the files, we use the **Import all external files** option.
 This will read the files specified in the import definitions and add their styles and dialogue lines to the current script.

+You can also use **wildcards** to specify groups of files, e.g. `signs*.ass`.
+Files imported in this manner will generally be treated as one single large file as far as Merge Scripts is concerned.

 ![after import](https://raw.githubusercontent.com/TypesettingTools/Myaamori-Aegisub-Scripts/master/assets/ms_postimport.png)

 Every style will be prefixed with an identifier to keep track of what file the line came from.